pulibrary/as_marcao/README.md

 one that produced the export file.

 Then the export file is uploaded via SFTP using the specified configuration.
+The SFTP upload will be retried up to 10 times at 30 second intervals to allow for transient network issues.

 Each export run will only export AOs that have been modified since the last export.
 To force a full export, remove the `report.json` file.